Brick, Inc. FAQ’s

 Can you help me with my reach and frequency objectives against my target demographics? back to top

 We can help you target to the buyers of the food categories you serve.
 As our network is a cross section of the American shopper, we reach your broad shopping demographic, resulting in a skew to women 25-54 with children.

 Our value to the consumer package good advertiser is the impact we deliver against shoppers at the Moment of Decision (when they are using grocer websites to plan their store visit) and for our ability to show you the actual impact of your advertising on purchase behavior.

-What advertising works best on GSN websites?back to top
+What advertising works best on Brick, Inc. websites?back to top

 Our grocery websites are tools consumers use to plan their shopping trips, build their menus, fill their pantries.
 You want engagement?
 Our users are all fully engaged in shopping – planning what to buy at their grocery.

 To communicate with them, think of our grocery websites as a ‘virtual shopping’ experience.
 Sometimes, an attractive reminder of a familiar brand and its appeal is enough, but more often, the shopper wants to look at the package information to make a decision.

 For consumers, using the Internet to research purchasing decisions has become a habit across virtually all product categories, and grocery shopping sites, where consumers are researching exactly what they will put into their carts, are the ideal opportunity for you to tell your product’s story at the time when people are most keen to hear it.

 Effective: Advertising that helps the consumer to make their decisions works best.